 One to two positions available to start for July 2014 academic year

-One position available to start for July 2015 academic year
+One to three position available to start for July 2015 academic year

 The UC Davis Nuclear Medicine Residency Program is traditionally a three-year program, requiring one prerequisite internship year (NM1 Pathway).
 Also available is a five-year combined diagnostic radiology and nuclear medicine program, a one-year special competency/fellowship/residency program for radiology resident graduates (NM3 Pathway) and a two-year residency (NM2 Pathway) following completion of a full residency in Internal Medicine, Surgery or Neurology (other completed residencies may qualify for the NM2 pathway).
 Foreign medical graduates are welcomed, after obtaining an evaluation letter from the California Medical Board along with additional stipulations outlined in the links at the end of the page.

 The Nuclear Medicine Residency Program is currently located within the Department of Radiology and includes both inpatient and outpatient care.
-Nuclear medicine has whole-body, SPECT cameras (one single, two dual-head and three SPECT/CT); one of which also performs coincidence PET imaging.
+Nuclear medicine has whole-body, SPECT cameras (one single, one dual-head and three SPECT/CT).
 The department also has two multi-slice PET/CT scanners.
-UC Davis operates one cyclotron on main campus and is installing two cyclotrons for human use and research on the health system campus.
+UC Davis operates one cyclotron on main campus and has two cyclotrons for human use and research on the health system campus.
 The program also has one DEXA camera for bone density testing (bone mineral densitometry) and a thyroid probe camera for thyroid uptake.